-1. Food as fuel
+1. Food as fuel for productivity

 There are several foods and food components that can help keep you mentally sharp throughout the workday.
 Cruciferous vegetables, Omega-3 fatty acids, flavonoids, and folic acid are all extremely crucial towards promoting brain health.